On reconstructing parts of quantum theory from two relates maximal conceptual variables: Proof of the main theorem.

 \subsection{Basic construction}

-In this subsection I will take as a point of departure Chapter 2 in Perelomov [5], which discusses coherent states for arbitrary Lie groups.
-Let $G$ be a transitive group acting on the space $\Omega_\theta$ associated with some conceptual variable $\theta$ and $T(g)$ its unitary representation acting on the Hilbert space $\mathcal{H}$.
+In this subsection I will take as a point of departure Chapter 2 in Perelomov [11], which discusses coherent states for arbitrary Lie groups.
+Let $G$ be a transitive group action on the space $\Omega_\theta$ associated with some conceptual variable $\theta$ and $T(g)$ the unitary representation of its abstract group, acting on the Hilbert space $\mathcal{H}$.
 I will assume that $G$ has a trivial isotropy group, so that the elements $g$ of $G$ are in one-to-one correspondence with the values of $\theta$.

-As in [5] (and in [1]) take a fixed vector $|\theta_0\rangle$ in $\mathcal{H}$, and consider the set $\{|\theta\rangle\}$, where $|\theta\rangle = T(g)|\theta_0\rangle$ with $g$ corresponding to the value $\theta$.
+As in [11] (and in [4]) take a fixed vector $|\theta_0\rangle$ in $\mathcal{H}$, and consider the set $\{|\theta\rangle\}$, where $|\theta\rangle = T(g)|\theta_0\rangle$ with $g$ corresponding to the value $\theta$.
 It is not difficult to see that two vectors $|\theta^1\rangle$ and $|\theta^2\rangle$ correspond to the same state, i.e., differ by a phase factor ($|\theta^1\rangle =\mathrm{exp}(i\alpha)|\theta^2\rangle$, $|\mathrm{exp}(i\alpha)| =1$), only if $T(g^{2, -1}g^1)|\theta_0\rangle=\mathrm{exp}(i\alpha)|\theta_0\rangle$, where $g^1$ corresponds to $\theta^1$ and $g^2$ corresponds to $\theta^2$.
 Suppose $E=\{e\}$ is a subgroup of the group $G$, such that its elements have the property

 When the subgroup $E$ is maximal, it will be called the isotropy subgroup for the state $|\theta_0\rangle$.
 More precisely, it is the isotropy subgroup of the group $T(G)$ corresponding to this state.